tviitanen/introduction-to-web-development/README.md

 #### TODO:

 - Users can get their name on the scoreboard.
 3p
-- There are different kind of objects to collect with different kind of points and plenty of them.
-2p
 - Kill an enemy (or destroy bomb?)
 2p
+- Timer to normalize velocities after 60s after eating mushroom

 #### Bugs:

 - Pause.js move to mainmenu is not working
-- Enemy sprite spins while aligned whit the player
+- Enemy sprite 'spins' while aligned with the player

 ### SOURCES